SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 #### 2-Stage Free Cash Flow Model – How Is This Calculated?

 Two calculations are performed: high-growth stage and stable-growth stage.
-In **high-growth** , estimates over the next five years of levered free cash flow to equity are used, which is sourced from market analyst consensus estimates.
-If no estimates are available, then the last estimate or reported value is extrapolated using historical average annual growth rate, capped within a reasonable range of 20% in the first year declining by 1% per year.
+In **high-growth** , estimates over the next ten years of levered free cash flow to equity are used, which is sourced from market analyst consensus estimates.
+If no estimates are available, then the last estimate or reported value is extrapolated using the historical average annual growth rate.
+The following years are then forecast to grow, but with the growth rate reducing each year, until it reaches the long-run stable growth rate.

-In **stable-growth** , a terminal value is calculated using the Gordon Growth formula, with an assumption that the company will continue to grow its earnings at the 10-year government bond rate, forever.
+In **stable-growth**, a terminal value is calculated using the Gordon Growth formula, with an assumption that the company will continue to grow its earnings at the 10-year government bond rate, forever.
 The sum of the cash flow arising from the forecasts are then discounted to today&#39;s value using a discount rate, then divided by shares on issue, giving a value per share.

 #### Dividend Discount Model – How Is This Calculated?